B01: Changes of top–of–atmosphere reflectance and cloud optical properties observed from space: Implications for Arctic climate change and feedback

-- What are the changes in the top–of–atmosphere reflectance in the solar spectral region and the retrieved cloud optical properties, observed from space over the past decades?
+- What are the changes in the RTOA, brightness temperatures, as a function of wavelength, and the retrieved cloud optical properties, observed from space over the past decades and up to 2024?

 - Are the predicted changes in surface and cloud properties in agreement with the identified changes?